andreedev/andreedev/README.md

 ### I am Andree
 - A full-stack junior web developer.
-- A Systems Engineering Student.
+- A systems engineering student.
 - Currently working on some of my cool side projects based on Web Development.
 - I'm currently looking for opportunities.
 I like to learn and contribute in any and every possible way.